List of government agencies in DC Comics: Task Force X

 The OSS was dissolved in October 1945 and replaced in 1946 by the CIA.
 In 1951, seeking to fill the void left by the retired Justice Society of America, President Harry S. Truman created Task Force X. The Task Force had a military and a civilian branch.
 The military branch called the Suicide Squad was put under the command by General J.E.B.
 Stuart, who was later succeeded by Rick Flag.
 The civilian branch called Argent was headed by a former OSS chief known only as Control.
 Many years later, it was revealed through a conflict with Amanda Waller's Suicide Squad that Control had died and his granddaughter was covertly leading the now-small underground organization.

 Task Force X in other media

 Task Force X appears in My Adventures with Superman, led by Amanda Waller and General Sam Lane, and consisting of Agent Slade Wilson as a high-ranking agent, Ethan Avery and Joseph Martin as agents, and robotic OMAC foot soldiers.
 This version of the organization was formed by the General and Waller after they survived "Zero Day", during which they were attacked by a Kryptonian army that killed their comrades before the army was forced to retreat, leaving their technology behind.
 Under Checkmate's supervision, the pair subsequently salvaged it for themselves, founded Task Force X for fear of a second alien invasion, established Project Cadmus as a research branch, and investigate Superman's activities due to him possessing similar powers as the Kryptonian army.
+In the second season, the organization is led solely by Waller.